Flotsam, jetsam, lagan and derelict: Lagan

-Lagan /ˈlæɡən/ (also called "ligan") are goods cast overboard and heavy enough to sink to the ocean floor, but linked to a floating marker, such as a buoy or cork, so that they can be found again by the person who marked the item.
+Lagan (/ˈlæɡ.ən/; also called "ligan") are goods cast overboard and heavy enough to sink to the ocean floor, but linked to a floating marker, such as a buoy or cork, so that they can be found again by the person who marked the item.
 Lagan can also be large objects trapped within the sinking vessel.

 According to maritime law, a buoy or other floating object constitutes sufficient grounds for laying claim to an artifact.
 Lagan must be returned to the rightful owner.

 Derelict

-Derelict can refer to goods that have sunk to the ocean floor, relinquished willingly or forcefully by its owner, and thus abandoned, but which no one has any hope of reclaiming.
+Derelict (/ˈdɛɹ.ə.lɪkt/) can refer to goods that have sunk to the ocean floor, relinquished willingly or forcefully by its owner, and thus abandoned, but which no one has any hope of reclaiming.

 In terms of maritime law, derelict is considered property abandoned on navigable waters which has no hope of being recovered, or sine spe recuperandi, and no expectation of it being returned to its owner, or sine animo revertendi.